-The Allied Health Education (AHE) program offers certificates in Medical Billing and Coding, Pharmacy Technician, as well as the Medical Assistant certificate.
-A Medical Assistant Associate of Applied Science Degree (AAS) or a Medical Billing and Coding Associate of Applied Science Degree (AAS) is available to students who wish to pursue a two-year degree.
+The Allied Health Education (AHE) program offers certificates in Pharmacy Technician, as well as the Medical Assistant certificate which is included with the AAS degree and the Medical Billing and Coding Specialist certificate, which is included in the AAS degree.
+A Medical Assistant Associate of Applied Science Degree (AAS) and Medical Billing and Coding Associate of Applied Science Degree (AAS) are available to students who wish to pursue a two-year degree.
 Students may attend classes on a full-time or part-time basis, however due to cohort schedules and course sequence part-time attendance may not be possible in some programs.
 Check the planning sheet for your program for additional information and make an appointment with an Allied Health faculty advisor for schedule planning.

 - ➤ Because of state law, Medical Assistant graduates must also meet the requirements for the state certification in order to be eligible to work in this state.
-During the practicum portion of the Medical Assistant Program, students must apply to sit for the AAMA National Certification Examination to become nationally certified as a Medical Assistant (CMA) and apply for their state certification. - ➤ Pharmacy Technician graduates who meet the requirements of the Washington State Pharmacy Board are eligible to become Washington State Certified Pharmacy Technicians upon completion of the Pharmacy Technician Certificate. - ➤ Medical Billing and Coding graduates are eligible to take the AAPC CPC national examination to become a Certified Professional Coder Apprentice, CPC-A. Students completing the online practicum course within the program can have the apprentice (A) designation removed from their credential.
+During the practicum portion of the Medical Assistant Program, students must apply to sit for the AAMA National Certification Examination to become nationally certified as a Medical Assistant (CMA) and apply for their state certification. - ➤ Pharmacy Technician graduates who meet the requirements of the Washington State Pharmacy Board are eligible to become Washington State Certified Pharmacy Technicians upon completion of the Pharmacy Technician Certificate. - Medical Billing and Coding graduates are eligible to take the AAPC CPC national examination to become a Certified Professional Coder Apprentice, CPC-A. Students choosing to complete the online practicum option offered with the program can have the apprentice (A) designation removed from their certification.

-Program General Outcomes:
+Program General Outcomes

-- Medical Assistant Certificate and Medical Assistant AAS Degree prepares students to become multiskilled professionals who perform routine clinical tasks, clerical tasks and basic lab tests in the offices of health care providers. - Medical Billing and Coding Certificate and Medical Billing and Coding AAS Degree includes billing and coding courses as well as selected clinical and front office courses to increase the student's knowledge base to become a competent entry-level medical biller/coder. - Pharmacy Technician prepares students to receive written prescription or refill requests and verify that information is complete and accurate, maintain proper storage and security conditions for drugs, respond to questions or requests from the supervising pharmacist, fill prescribed medications and produce labels, assist customers, and price and file prescriptions.
+- Medical Assistant Certificate and Medical Assistant AAS Degree prepares students to become multiskilled professionals who perform routine clinical tasks, clerical tasks and basic lab tests in the offices of health care providers. - Medical Billing and Coding Specialist Certificate and Medical Billing and Coding AAS degree includes billing and coding courses as well as selected front office courses to increase the student's knowledge base to become a competent entry-level medical biller/coder. - Pharmacy Technician prepares students to receive written prescription or refill requests and verify that information is complete and accurate, maintain proper storage and security conditions for drugs, respond to questions or requests from the supervising pharmacist, fill prescribed medications and produce labels, assist customers, and price and file prescriptions.

-Science & Lab courses:

-Science courses that a student has taken 5 or more years ago cannot be transferred in for credits and must be repeated.
+Science & Lab courses: Science courses that a student has taken 5 or more years ago cannot be transferred in for credits and must be repeated.
 This includes, but it not limited to anatomy & physiology, disease pathology, clinical procedure courses, microbiology, pharmacology.
 Students re-entering an AHE program after more than a one quarter absence will need to follow re-entry procedures and meet with the Allied Health department chair for completion planning.